ST. LOUIS

 Everyone had assigned seating which was nice.
 We had a whole table to ourselves and they had already set out the salads so we could start eating once we sat down.
 I was SO HUNGRY and expected a decent starter salad.
 Nothing too special but flavorful at least.
 Oh my gosh, it was the saddest thing ever and the bread on the side was bland, dry, and cold.

 Dessert was brought shortly after and again…sad.
-I got chocolate cake with strawberries and I saw other people got something different.
+I got a chocolate cake with strawberries and I saw other people got something different.
 We didn’t get to choose, they just brought out the desserts in no certain order.
 The cake was dry and just so bland.
 I hate to complain but I was so hungry and disappointed with the meal after it was over. 🙁

 The cruise lasted about an hour and a half.
 Once we got back and got our car we tried leaving through one end but it was closed off with cement blocks.
 So we turned around and drove past the entrance where we had gone through when we got there.
 Little did we know we would be blocked by a stalled train for 45 minutes until a police officer came and showed everyone a way out.
-It was a bumpy and sketchy way out, but nonetheless, it was a way out of there.
+It was a bumpy and sketchy way out, but it was a way out of there.
 Who knows how long we would’ve been stuck there had the cop not shown up.

 Tram Ride to the Top